‘I’m getting invited to fewer parties,’ says a tech insider turned critic

 Tom Chavez, 54, is now applying a similar formula to dismantling some of the biases and business models of Big Tech that he feels are out of step with the times.
 He’s using his credibility in the industry—he’s a Stanford engineering PhD who founded and sold businesses to Microsoft and Salesforce—to call for regulation of Big Tech while funding and incubating businesses that serve as antidotes to what he sees as some of the sector’s ills.

-His Superset “venture studio” is backing companies such as Esklaera, an enterprise software platform that helps mid-to-large-sized companies develop diverse and inclusive workplaces; Ketch, a company that automates data privacy and governance; and Spectrum Labs, an AI-powered technology that helps remove toxic content from online communities.
+His Superset “venture studio” is backing companies such as Eskalera, an enterprise software platform that helps mid-to-large-sized companies develop diverse and inclusive workplaces; Ketch, a company that automates data privacy and governance; and Spectrum Labs, an AI-powered technology that helps remove toxic content from online communities.
 “The tech revolution brought with it endless promise for improving so much about our lives.
 In some areas, this promise has been realized; in other areas, we’ve fallen short,” he says.
 “We need to do better, and one of the things I think defines our work is that we’re not just critiquing these shortcomings, we’re building tech to solve for them.”

 With Superset, Chavez joins a small but growing number of tech insiders seeking to correct the excesses of Silicon Valley by founding privacy-friendly competitors.
 Former Google executives Sridhar Ramaswamy and Vivek Raghunathan have launched Neeva, an ad-free search engine.
 Mozilla cofounder Brendan Eich started Brave in 2019, a “privacy first” web browser.
 Says Chavez: “I’m not a policy person.
 I’m not a legislator.
 We engineers like to build stuff.
 You care about privacy?
-Let’s build a company that actually creates rights, respecting infrastructure and applications, so that companies can just do the right thing with data.”
+Let’s build a company that actually creates rights-respecting infrastructure and applications, so that companies can just do the right thing with data.”

 Chavez’s sense of right and wrong—and his indefatigable work ethic—stems from his parents, devout Catholics who didn’t go to college, yet sent all five of their children to Harvard University.
 Tom, the middle child, earned degrees in computer science and philosophy.
 He remembers his mother repeatedly telling the children to focus on three things: “God, family, and education, in that order.”
 The exhortation stuck in more ways than one: “When I’m asked, ‘what’s the strategy for Superset,’ I say, ‘people, product, customers, in that order,'” Chavez says, laughing.
 “And then I think, ‘Oh God, I’ve become my mom.’
 I’ve inherited that instinct to keep things simple and strip it down.”